shokupan

 • 30g heavy cream (35%).

-• 1 vanilla bean, insides scraped.
-(Or 2 tsp vanilla pasta, or vanilla extract.)
+• 1 vanilla bean, insides scraped, or 2 tsp vanilla paste/extract.

 Equipment: